 This is the question I have dedicated the rest of my life to finding out through research and networking with others who may also be sufering from post traumatic stress.
 Hello World!
 My name is Robert Gage Amsler, but to most including military and Veterans you can call me Doc Gage.
 I have been fortunate enough to be invited as an author/blogger for http://PTSDChat.org and I am very excited to be among such dedicated and supportive people within the PTS community.
 This is my Thank you to you;)

 Complex Post Traumatic Stress Disorder, this was what the Doctor told me after months of therapy.
 It wasn’t easy to accept, I still have a hard time with it…but I understand why.
-Writing my book was writing my life, I opened up a massive can of worms.
-It was quite therapeutic, going through every emotion possible, and in the end I had a much better understanding of myself and my mission in life.
-This is one reason why I decided to blog, it is therapeutic to writing down my thoughts for others to draw information from.
-As an advocate for the health and welfare of our military Veterans, as well as for the ending of prohibition for cannabis, I look forward to meeting others who share my opinions as well as spreading my advocacy to those who may not be familiar.
-Like I said in the beginning I have a pretty unique story to share if you haven’t heard about it yet.
+Writing my book was writing my life, I opened up a whole lot.
+I actually wrote over 150K words towards a novel, but then decided that being a part of the cannabis community it would be a better read if it was cut short and kept constant with action and information.
+It was quite therapeutic and I went through every emotion possible, and in the end I had a much better understanding of myself and my mission in life.
+This is one reason why I decided to blog, it seems to help writing down my thoughts for others to draw information from.
+As an advocate for the health and welfare of our military Veterans as well as for the legalization of cannabis I know very well the incredible people I am going to meet while blogging.
+Like I said in the beginning I have a pretty unique story to share if you haven’t read it yet.
 I believe a good way to start this new blog is to give my press release below.
 I look forward to this new adventure with you all!!

 Book Press Release: